akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 This rule is defined at the asset family level and it is automatically launched by the PIM after the asset is created.

 :::tips
-If your product link rule came to change afterwards, you could easily execute it again thanks to the `Execute rules` button.
+If your product link rule happened to change afterward, you could easily execute it again thanks to the `Execute rules` button.
 :::

 You can define the product link rules via the [API](#https://api.akeneo.com/documentation/asset-manager.html#introduction) or directly in the PIM user interface, by editing a JSON field.
 The format is exactly the same in the API and in the PIM interface.